PacktPublishing/Learning-Android-Game-Development/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.
+Chapter 1 does now have code as it has basic installation steps.